jameshnsears/xqa-perf/README.md

 # xqa-perf [![Build Status](https://travis-ci.org/jameshnsears/xqa-perf.svg?branch=master)](https://travis-ci.org/jameshnsears/xqa-perf)
-* end to end performance metrics / environment construction.
+* environment construction / end to end performance metrics.
 * .travis.yml shows a simple end to end test, using containers build from source.

 ## 1. Introduction
 xqa-perf is composed of two parts:
+* a set of stand alone **bash Scripts** - [bin](bin) that provision / publish the containers.
-* a python **Unit Test** - [test/xqa/perf_test.py](test/xqa/perf_test.py) - that matplotlib's end to end performance of xqa using the xqa-test-data.
+* a python **Unit Test** - [test/xqa/perf_test.py](test/xqa/perf_test.py) - that produces matplotlib graphs showing end to end performance of xqa using the xqa-test-data.

-* a set of **bash Scripts** - [bin](bin) called by the unit test but that can also be used standalone to provision / publish the containers.
+The bash scripts are also used by the end to end performance metric unit test.

+## 2. Bash Scripts
+* Run [bin/e2e.sh](bin/e2e.sh) to build a local environment built from GitHub source clones.

-### 1.1.
-Unit Test
+## 3. Unit Test
-The unit test, which you run manually, involes multiple setup and teardown of containers, each with varying ingest-balancer threads and shards: it is a long running test that is very CPU intensive.
-Throughout the test statistics are kept and, at various intervals, graphs are output into [test_results](test_results) (see below).
+The unit test involves the multiple setup and teardown of containers - based on the CPU count of the host.
+Each setup / teardown uses a different # of ingest-balancer threads as well as # of shards: it is a long running test that is very CPU intensive.
+Throughout the test statistics are kept and, at various intervals, graphs are output into the [test_results](test_results) folder (see below).

-#### 1.1.1.
+### 3.1.
 Usage
 Assuming [requirements.txt](requirements.txt) installed; bin/build.sh run and xqa-test-data cloned.

 ```